drbean/edit/tsailin/pasteur_perspective.md

 **3.4.2 Pasteurian orientation**

 PO is a two-dimension construct comprised of KUO and KCO.
-It is worth noting that all faculty members recognized a Pasteurian orientation in their departments.
+It is worth noting that all faculty members perceived their departments to have a Pasteurian orientation.
 We measured knowledge creation orientation by asking faculty members to indicate the degree to which they agreed with the corresponding statements.
 Specifically, four items loaded on a single factor having an